• Global Maritime Jurisdictions: Unveiling Excellence - Mauritius Edition

 Founded in 2000, our 100-strong Mauritius team serves a global clientele and is also the hub of our African corporate and fund administration operations, serving clients operating in 45 of the 55 countries in Africa.
 Our Mauritius office currently administers more than 40 Africa-focused funds and a growing portfolio of clients focused on Asia.
 The assets under management in the funds administered by the office are in excess of $6 billion.

-Operating in cooperation with our global marine hubs, our Mauritius office offers a comprehensive range of services for both the luxury yacht and commercial shipping sectors, including vessel registration, local representation, and the establishment and administration of ownership structures (GBCs, Trusts, Foundations, and Domestic Companies).
+Operating in cooperation with our global marine hubs, our Mauritius office offers a comprehensive range of services for both the luxury yacht and commercial shipping sectors, including vessel registration, local representation, crew and technical ship management and the establishment and administration of ownership structures (GBCs, Trusts, Foundations, and Domestic Companies).

 In cooperation with our global marine team, we offer cost-effective crew employment and payroll services, ensuring compliance with the Maritime Labour Convention for yacht and commercial vessel owners, representatives, managers, and captains.
 Our service encompasses full responsibility for the registration process, inclusive of all registry fees and disbursements for furnishing the internationally recognised Mauritius Ship Registry Certificate.